Genesis II (space habitat): Systems

-Genesis II featured a number of improvements over the first pathfinder that was launched.
-In addition to the standard guidance control systems used on Genesis I, it had reaction wheel assemblies and a precision measurement system, which were used to affect the spacecraft's rotation rate and angular momentum without expending fuel.
+Genesis II featured a number of improvements over Genesis I. In addition to the standard guidance control systems used on Genesis I, it had reaction wheel assemblies and a precision measurement system, which were used to affect the spacecraft's rotation rate and angular momentum without expending fuel.
 It carried 22 cameras (nine more than the 13 on Genesis I) for photographing and filming cargo and ship conditions both inside and out.
 Some of these were on articulated platforms, and one wireless camera that is capable of additional exterior imaging.
 Instead of the single-tank inflation system used on the first prototype craft, Genesis II employed multiple tanks for added reliability and to allow for more finely tuned gas control.